 Critical reviews of the literature in the social sciences, physical sciences, and biomedical/life sciences.
 All articles are written by experts in the field who evaluate the primary research done on a topic and identify major articles in that subject area.
 The database allows searches across the 45+ individual "Annual Review of..." journals.

-Brings together approximately 1.5 million pages of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world.
+A newly added section, International Perspectives on LGBTQ Activism and Culture, presents material from regions and populations that are not generally encountered in gender and sexuality studies, specifically southern Africa and Australia.
+The database as a whole brings together approximately 1.5 million pages of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world.
 Rare and unique content from newsletters, papers, government documents, manuscripts, pamphlets, and other types of primary sources sheds light on the gay rights movement, activism, the HIV/AIDS crisis, and more.
 Documents are sourced from over 35 countries, and include extensive material from the Canadian Gay and Lesbian Archives.